 Robbie Chapman has been buying, selling and dealing with diamonds in the jewellery industry for more than 16 years.
 Experience makes the difference in most professions and jewellery is no different.
-When it comes to choosing diamonds for his customers Robbie Chapman Jewellery sources only the finest in sustainable loose and certified diamonds.
-For Robbie Chapman Jewellery the quality of the diamond includes the whole supply chain from mining through cutting and polishing and all the way into a beautifully crafted piece of custom jewellery.
+When it comes to choosing diamonds for his customers Robbie Chapman Jewellery sources only the finest in sustainable loose and certified Natural and Lab Grown Diamonds.
+For Robbie Chapman Jewellery the quality of both Natural and Lab Grown Diamonds includes the whole supply chain from mining through cutting and polishing and all the way into a beautifully crafted piece of custom jewellery.

 For any person that’s starts looking for a diamond, whether it be for special engagement ring or wedding ring it can be quite daunting so here is the Robbie Chapman 1.01 of diamonds.
 After this short explanation you’ll have a much better indication of what to look for when choosing diamonds.